harvestcore/upgote/doc/dockerf.tests.md

 - I've linked my GitHub account with DockerHub.
 - I've set the build rules:
   - Branch: `master`
-  - Dockerfile location: `Dockerfile.tests`
+  - Dockerfile location: `Dockerfile`
   - Autobuild: enabled
   - Build caching: enabled

 ![DockerHub Build Tests](imgs/dockerhub_build_tests.png)

 This configuration works alright, but it will rebuild the image every time I push something in this repo.
 This makes no sense at all, since this image is static and it will barely be updated.
-For this reason I've created a GH Action workflow, that builds and pushes the testing image only when the Dockerfile.tests file is updated.
+For this reason I've created a GH Action workflow, that builds and pushes the testing image only when the Dockerfile is updated.

 This is the [file](../.github/workflows/publish-testing-image.yml) content: